rb-uf/swe-project/README.md

    You should see the front end.

-5. From the terminal, ress `Ctrl-C` to stop the server.
+5. From the terminal, press `Ctrl-C` to stop the server.

 ## Developer Notes